opensquiggly/eugene/documentation/020-array.md

 it is created.
 The number of elements in the array can range from 0 up to and including the maximum size.

+## Performance

+* Append Item: O(1)
+* Insert Item: O(N)
+* Retrieve Item: O(1)
+* Linear Search: O(N)
+* Binary Search: O(logN)
+* Delete Item: O(N)
+* Get First / Get Next: O(1)
+* Get Count: O(1)

+DiskArrays are useful for storing small-to-medium sized amounts of data where the maximum number of items is known in advance.
+The downside to DiskArrays is that they require a contiguous section of disk space, and cannot be resized after they are created.

 ## Creating a DiskArray Factory

 Sample Code: